LibCrowds/pybossa-lc/README.md

 ### List Templates

-List all templates created by the user or those for which they're listed as a co-owner.
+List all templates created by the user.

 ```html
 GET /\<name\>/templates